Quantum Transitions of Nematic Phases in a Spin-$1$ Bilinear-Biquadratic Model and Their Implications for FeSe: Introduction

-Understanding the iron-based superconductors (FeSCs) has been a subject of extensive research in recent years \cite{Kamihara2008, Stewart2011,Si2016}.
-The initial interest came with the discovery of superconductivity in the iron pnictides.
-More recently, iron chalcogenides have added considerable material varieties to this intriguing field and held the record of superconducting transition temperature ($T_c$) in FeSCs.
-These include the potassium iron selenides and other intercalated FeSe systems~\cite{Guo2010}, as well as the single-layer FeSe built on substrates.~\cite{QYWang2012,JJLee_Nature} Because all these involve FeSe as a building block, it is important to understand the physics of the bulk FeSe~\cite{Wu08,Mao08}.
-Indeed, there is an intensive current interest in this system, which possesses the simplest structure among the FeSCs.
-It displays a tetragonal-to-orthorhombic structural transition, with $T_s \approx 90$ K at ambient pressure, but no magnetic long-range order.~\cite{McQueen2009,Medvedev2009,Bohmer2015,Baek2015,Nakayama2014,Shimojima2014,Watson2015a,Terashima2015} This phenomenology differs from the standard case of the iron pnictides, where the structural phase transition is accompanied by a $(\pi,0)$ antiferromagnetic (AFM) order.~\cite{Stewart2011,Si2016,Dai2015}
+Understanding the iron-based superconductors (FeSCs) has been a subject of extensive research in recent years.~\cite{Kamihara2008, Stewart2011,Si2016,PCDai_review12,Elbio_rmp} The initial interest started with the discovery of superconductivity in the iron pnictides.
+More recently, iron chalcogenides have provided considerable material variety to this intriguing field and reached the new record of superconducting transition temperature ($T_c$) in FeSCs.
+These include the potassium iron selenides and other intercalated FeSe systems,~\cite{Guo2010} as well as the single-layer FeSe built on substrates.~\cite{QYWang2012,JJLee_Nature} Because all these record-breaking materials involve FeSe as a building block, it is important to understand the physics of bulk FeSe.~\cite{Wu08,Mao08} Indeed, there is a vast current interest in this system, which possesses the simplest structure among the FeSCs.
+In contrast to the standard case of the iron pnictides, where a tetragonal-to-orthorhombic structural phase transition is accompanied by a $(\pi,0)$ antiferromagnetic (AFM) order,~\cite{Stewart2011,Si2016,Dai2015} FeSe displays the same type of structural transition, with $T_s \approx 90$ K at ambient pressure, but no magnetic long-range order.~\cite{McQueen2009,Medvedev2009,Bohmer2015,Baek2015,Nakayama2014,Shimojima2014,Watson2015a,Terashima2015} The nematic order is important to a variety of electronic properties of FeSe~\cite{bohmer2017, coldea2018,chen2019,Yi2019}.